finos/common-domain-model/documentation/source/documentation.rst

 .. code-block:: Java

- calculation FixedAmount <"2006 ISDA Definition Article 4 Section 4.4 'Fixed Amount' means, in respect of a Swap Transaction and a Fixed Rate Payer, an amount that, subject to any other applicable provisions, is payable by that Fixed Rate Payer on an applicable Payment Date and is specified in the related Confirmation or is determined as provided in Article 5 of these 2006 Definitions or as provided in the related Confirmation.">
+ calculation FixedAmount <"2006 ISDA Definition Article 5 Section 5.1.
+Calculation of a Fixed Amount: The Fixed Amount payable by a party on a Payment Date will be: (a) if an amount is specified for the Swap Transaction as the Fixed Amount payable by that party for that Payment Date or for the related Calculation Period, that amount; or (b) if an amount is not specified for the Swap Transaction as the Fixed Amount payable by that party for that Payment Date or for the related Calculation Period, an amount calculated on a formula basis for that Payment Date or for the related Calculation Period as follows: Fixed Amount = Calculation Amount × Fixed Rate × Day Count Fraction.">
  {
  	   fixedAmount number: calculationAmount * rate * dayCountFraction currencyAmount CurrencyEnum: currencyAmount
  }

- arguments FixedAmount <"2006 ISDA Definition Article 4 Section 4.8.
-Calculation Amount.
-'Calculation Amount' means, in respect of a Swap Transaction and a party, the applicable Notional Amount or Currency Amount, as the case may be.
-Section 4.6.
-'Currency Amount' means, in respect of a party and any Calculation Period for a Swap Transaction involving more than one currency, the amount specified as such for the Swap Transaction or that party.">
+ arguments FixedAmount <"The set of arguments to calculate the FixedAmount.">
  {
  	  calculationAmount: is InterestRatePayout -> quantity -> notionalSchedule -> notionalStepSchedule -> initialValue
  	  currencyAmount: is InterestRatePayout -> quantity -> notionalSchedule -> notionalStepSchedule -> currency
  	  rate: is InterestRatePayout -> interestRate -> fixedRate -> initialValue
     dayCountFraction: is InterestRatePayout -> dayCountFraction }

 .. code-block:: Java